 Does your garage door opener work only when it feels like it?
 Intermittent operation is another sign that your opener may be starting to fail.
 If the door sometimes opens or closes, but other times it doesn’t, there could be a problem with the electrical system or internal components.
 This could also be a sign of faulty wiring, poor connections, or issues with the opener’s receiver.

-5. The Door Opens or Closes by Itself
+Garage Door Opens on Its Own or Closes by Itself

 If your garage door is randomly opening or closing without any input from you, this is a serious sign that something is wrong with your opener.
 It could be due to a malfunctioning circuit board or a problem with the remote’s signal.